FMAS 2025

 FMAS 2025 will have the co-located a session for demos and posters with iFM2025.
 More details will be given close to the time.

-FMAS 2025 will be held from 17th to 19th of November 2025, co-located with the International Conference on Integrated Formal Methods (iFM) 2025, hosted by TBC
+FMAS 2025 will be held from 17th to 19th of November 2025, co-located with the International Conference on Integrated Formal Methods (iFM) 2025, hosted this year by the Inria Paris Center.

 We will accept participation in-person and remotely: